leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/wrangle.md

 |1|'age'|40|'year'|
 |2|'age'|30|'year'|

+The long data is similar to a "log" where each measurement is written down so it is not lost while waiting for other variables to be created.

-Contrasting this to the equivalent form of wide data where each row is an individual
+Converting this long data frame to the equivalent form of wide data frame where each row is an individual would look like:

 |patient_id|height_cm|weight_kg|age_year|
 |1|178|80|40|